Subject/Curriculum Leader: Mrs B Sobey

 The delivery of the curriculum is inter-linked with other curriculum areas to create a holistic approach to learning in a fun and engaging way.
-We offer a variety of current up to date topics with different experiments, field work and activities built in to allow students to explore learning in different ways.
+We offer a variety of current up to date topics with different experiments, field work and activities built in to allow students to be fully immersed in an exciting Geography education!

 “An understanding of the natural world and what’s in it is a source of not only a great curiosity but great fulfilment.”
 David Attenborough